Brexit and logistics FAQs

 What happens next after the Brexit vote?

 Nothing changes for freight transport operations until exit negotiations have been completed.
-The Government will first need to give official notice to leave the EU (a notification under Article 50), before formal exit negotiations can start.
+The Government gave official notice to leave the EU (a notification under Article 50 of the EU Treaty), on the 29 March 2017.
 View our flowchart explaining the Article 50 process here (members only).